Fryshuset

 Fryshuset also cooperates with foreign and international organizations (such as the United Nations, the European Commission, Robert F. Kennedy Human Rights and Homeboy Industries).

-Fryshuset has venues in Hammarby Sjöstad, Skärholmen, Husby, Nybro, Torsås, Östra Göinge, Göteborg, Malmö och Borlänge.
+Fryshuset has venues in Hammarby Sjöstad, Skärholmen, Husby, Nybro, Torsås, Östra Göinge, Gothenburg, Malmö and Borlänge.

 History

 Fryshuset was founded in 1984 by Anders Carlberg, a well-known Swedish advocate for social justice and reconciliation.
 He was on the board of the YMCA of Southern Stockholm and was commissioned to find a building where YMCA could gather all its youth activities.
 He found an old cold storage in the outskirts of the city.
 It was renovated and rebuilt into a basketball hall and into music studios for young musicians.
 It was called Fryshuset (the Swedish word for cold storage) and soon became a meeting place for a variety of youth groups.
 Since then, the organization has grown steadily, today there are Fryshus branches operating in eight cities around Sweden.

-Fryshuset has venues in Hammarby Sjöstad, Skärholmen, Husby, Nybro, Torsås, Östra Göinge, Göteborg, Malmö och Borlänge.
+Fryshuset has venues in Hammarby Sjöstad, Skärholmen, Husby, Nybro, Torsås, Östra Göinge, Gothenburg, Malmö and Borlänge.